 Do you want to eat something spicy but healthy at the same time?
 Then gundruk is probably one of your best choices.
 You do have to avoid eating too much though as although this dish is rich in vitamin-C and minerals, this is, after all, a spicy dish.
 On top of that, this dish is made out of the preserved green vegetables.
 This dish is prepared by smashing the green vegetables, marinating them in either lemon juice or vinegar, packing them in an airtight container, and then letting it sit in the sun for a good month to kill the germs.

 This is then served after spicing it up.
-Now the greens used can be anything from your classic spinach to cauliflower leaves so pretty much any leafy vegetable can be used as a core raw ingredient but This is one of the oldest foods in Nepal so you can find this even in the rural areas and every Khaja Ghars of Nepal and as this is not a culture-specific dish, you don’t have to worry about this dish is a rare thing.
+Now the greens used can be anything from your classic spinach to cauliflower leaves so pretty much any leafy vegetable can be used as a core raw ingredient.
+This is one of the oldest foods in Nepal so you can find this even in the rural areas and every Khaja Ghars of Nepal and as this is not a culture-specific dish, you don’t have to worry about this dish being a rare thing.
 The thing about Gundruk is, this is not the main dish so there is no fixed price but if you ask you can get a small serving for as less as 30Rs

 6. Sukuti (सुकुटी)